aissam-out/prisoner-s-dilemma/README.md

 ## How to use

-To use this code, just clone/download this repository, then run `# python `
+To use this code, just clone/download this repository, then run `# python prisonersdilemma.py` to start playing.